Saad-Riahi-Bejoud/hangman/README.md

 1. Clone the repository to your local machine.
 2. Make sure you have Python installed.
 3. Open a terminal or command prompt and navigate to the project directory.
-4. Run the game by executing the `` script.
+4. Run the game by executing `python milestone_5.py` script.

 Usage instructions
 --